ganeti/ganeti/man/gnt-instance.rst

   (read-write).

 name
-   this option specifies a name for the disk, which can be used as a disk identifier.
+   This option specifies a name for the disk, which can be used as a disk identifier.
 An instance can not have two disks with the same name.

 vg